 Our default pricing setup already accounts for seasonality based on market data (and you can set seasonal price and min-price settings using date-level overrides).
 But these new settings are a great addition if you:

 - manage properties where you don't have as much flexibility in pricing

-- you have luxury properties with very small comp-set
+- have luxury properties with very small comp-set

 - or, you just need more control of your pricing but still want all the automation that comes with PriceLabs!